blorticus-go/jobber/README.md

 }
 ```

-For example, given the example configuration above, when the first Test Case of the first Test Unit runs, assume that the temp directory is `/tmp/jobber.55555`.
+For example, given the example configuration above, when the first Test Case of the first Test Unit runs, assume that the temp directory is `/tmp/jobber.xxxxx` (where `xxxxx` is a generated value).
 The json blob would look like this:

 ```json
 {